Bluette1/progressbar/README.md

 ﻿# progressbar
-A simple progress bar built using Javscript, HTML and CSS.
+A simple progress bar built using Javascript, HTML, and CSS.

 ![Demo picture](./progressbar.gif)